-Wiring diagram of individual spectrometer parts is shown on Figure 1.
+Wiring diagram of individual spectrometer parts is shown on Fig 1.
 The used CompactRIO setup is on the top.
 It consists of NI cRIO 9038 controller, NI 9263 Analog output card, NI 9223 analog input card and NI 9402 fast digital inputs and outputs card.
-Analog inputs and outputs are connected using the coaxial cable to the amplifier board.
+From the NI9263 analog output card leads the coaxial cable to the amplifier board.
 Amplifier board uses Texas Instruments OPA547T operating amplifier for amplification of pickup coil signal and Texas Instruments LF356N operating amplifier for amplification of drive coil signal.
 The amplified signal leads to the velocity transducer, which is placed in a spectrometric bench based on the [1].
 Velocity transducer (based on [2]) modulates the gamma rays by its movement via Doppler effect.
 Movement induces electrical current in the pick-up coil, which is then routed via the coaxial cable to the amplifier and then to the NI9223 analog inputs card.
 A sample holder is placed opposite to the velocity transducer and scintillating detector is behind it.
 The detector has integrated high voltage source, signal amplifier and amplitude discriminator [3].
-The amplitude-discriminated signal is then fed into the NI 9402 fast digital inputs and outputs card.
+The amplitude-discriminated signal is then fed into the NI 9402 fast digital inputs and outputs